Fellwanderer

 The Fellwanderer negatives produced in 1980

-From 1988, the Gazette were a publisher only, and the book printing was transferred to Titus Wilson & Son Ltd. Three years later, in 1990, the printing was moved again to Titus Wilson & Son (a different printer under the same name).
+Starting in 1988, the Gazette transitioned into a publisher-only role, and the responsibility for book printing shifted to Titus Wilson & Son Ltd. This arrangement persisted for three years until 1990 when the printing was relocated again, this time to Titus Wilson & Son (a different printer under the same name).
 See The Gazette Prints its Final Book for the whole story.

 Fellwanderer 1966 – 1987